rigaya/NVEnc/NVEncC_Options.en.md

 ## Other Options for Encoder

 ### -u, --preset
-Encode qulaity preset.
+Encode quality preset.
 P1～P7 preset is available from API v10.0.
 - default
 - performance
 - quality